Marrakech Hammam: The Ultimate Guide to Traditional Moroccan Bathing

 Men: Underwear or swim shorts work well in all hammam settings.

 After Treatment: Bring loose, comfortable clothing to change into afterward.
 Your skin will be sensitive, and tight clothing may cause irritation.
+A soft cotton t-shirt and loose pants are ideal.

-Medical Conditions: Those with heart conditions, high blood pressure, or who are pregnant should consult a doctor before visiting a hammam, as the high heat may not be suitable.
+Those with heart conditions, high blood pressure, or who are pregnant should consult a doctor before visiting a hammam, as the high heat may not be suitable.
+If you have extremely sensitive skin or skin conditions like eczema, inform the staff beforehand so they can adjust the scrubbing intensity.

-Sun Exposure: Plan your hammam for late afternoon or evening if you’ll be spending time in the sun that day.
+Plan your hammam for late afternoon or evening if you’ll be spending time in the sun that day.
 Freshly exfoliated skin is more vulnerable to sunburn.
+Your skin will be at its most sensitive immediately after treatment, so take extra precautions.

 Proper preparation will help ensure your Marrakech hammam experience is comfortable, enjoyable, and authentic to Moroccan traditions.